PaulDanielML/MuJoCo_RL_UR5/README.md

 ### **GraspEnv - class:**

 The file [*example_agent.py*](example_agent.py) demonstrates the use of a random agent for this environment.
+The file [*Grasping_Agent.py*](Grasping_Agent.py) gives an example of training a shortsighted DQN-agent in the environment to predict pixel-wise grasping success (PyTorch).
 The created environment has an associated controller object, which provides all the functionality of the *MJ_Controller* - class to it.
 * **Action space**: Pixel space, can be specified by setting height and width.
 Current defaults: 200x200.
 This means there are 40.000 possible actions.
 This resolution translates to a picking accuracy of ~ 4mm.
 * **State space**: The states / observations provided are dictionaries containing two arrays: An RGB-image and a depth-image, both of the same resolution as the action space
-* **Reward function**: Currently the environment can yield three different rewards:
+* **Reward function**: The environment has been updated to a binary reward structure:
-    * -10 if a pixel is chosen that is outside certain limits (on the floor or the robot itself).
-    * 0 for choosing a pixel within the reachable space of the robot that does not lead to a successful grasp.
+    * 0 for choosing a pixel that does not lead to a successful grasp.
-    * +100 for choosing a pixel that leads to a successful grasp.
+    * +1 for choosing a pixel that leads to a successful grasp.

 The user gets a summary of each step performed in the console.
 It is recommended to train agents without rendering, as this will speed up training significantly.